CogitatorTech/infera/docs/README.md

 ### API Reference

-Table below includes the information about all SQL functions exposed by the Infera.
+The table below includes the information about all SQL functions exposed by Infera.

 | # | Function                                                | Return Type      | Description                                                                                                                                 |
 |---|:--------------------------------------------------------|:-----------------|:--------------------------------------------------------------------------------------------------------------------------------------------|